14 of the Best Hiking Trails Near Las Vegas, Nevada

 AllTrails alternative map: Ice Box Canyon Trail

-The ice box canyon is a pretty cool hiking trail near Las Vegas in the Red Rock Canyon area that we’re sure you’ll love as much as we do.
+The Ice Box Canyon is a pretty cool hiking trail near Las Vegas in the Red Rock Canyon area that we’re sure you’ll love as much as we do.
 That is, provided you enjoy scrambling!
 In fact, we think it’s one of the best places for this and a favorite route for getting your hands involved and makes for a really fun day.

 One thing to keep in mind is that this trail is not very well marked, so a good head for landmarking and keeping an eye on your map is needed.
 The first section involves a pretty good incline before you reach the boulder sections.
 If you want to make it all the way to the stream bed and small pool, you’ll need to go over these.